Meet our Trustees

 Sean Westaway - Audit and Chair of Trustees

 Current Chair of the Infinity Academies Trust and a Governor since 2004, Chair of Governors since 2006 in a VC CE Primary School before becoming involved with Infinity in 2014 bringing a strong record of improving governance.
 Designated as a National Leader of Governance in 2015 and trained to carry out External Reviews of Governance (ERG) and the alliance governor representative on the Kyra Teaching School Alliance Steering Committee.

-I have received very positive feedback from the LA (Lincolnshire), my work has been highlighted in Ofsted reports and featured in articles produced by Kyra TSA and Forum Education focussing on rapid school improvement and my role in achieving this.
+Sean has also received very positive feedback from the LA (Lincolnshire), with his work highlighted in Ofsted reports and featured in articles produced by Kyra TSA and Forum Education focussing on rapid school improvement and his role in achieving this.